AmanSinghal927/Intro-to-DS-SQL/sql_presenter.md

 experimental manipulations of which rodents are allowed to access the plots.

 This is a real dataset that has been used in over 100 publications.
-It's been simplified just a little bit for the workshop, but you can download the [full dataset](http://esapubs.org/archive/ecol/E090/118/) and work with it using exactly the same tools we'll learn about today.
+It's been simplified just a little bit for the class, but you can download the [full dataset](http://esapubs.org/archive/ecol/E090/118/) and work with it using exactly the same tools we'll learn about today.